jonahollis/toxin-finder-web-app/README.md

 ﻿# toxin-finder-web-app

 ## About this Project
-Based on the the user-provided zip code, this project accesses the EPA database using a public API to determine the physical locations where toxic chemicals are manufactured, processed, or otherwise used nearby.
+Based on the user-provided zip code, this project accesses the EPA database using a public API to determine the physical locations where toxic chemicals are manufactured, processed, or otherwise used nearby.
 -  [Live Link](https://toxin-finder.netlify.app/)

 ## Tools used